pantheon-systems/documentation/source/_docs/guides/jenkins.md

 ---
 title: Jenkins
-description: How to configure continuous integration for a Drupal site on Pantheon.
+description: How to configure continuous integration for a Drupal site on Pantheon with Jenkins.
 tags: [siteintegrations]
 type: guide
 permalink: docs/:basename/